Paris in October

 For an hour-long water cruise on the Seine, you need to pay from 15-16 €.
 About 17-20 € will have to be paid for an entrance ticket to popular museums.
 Like the Louvre, Orsay or the Pompidou Center.

-Sightseeing walks and trips around the city and beyond are much more expensive.
-In general, a 3-4-hour tour will cost at least 150-160 €.
+Sightseeing walks and trips around the city and beyond are more expensive.
+In general, a 4-5-hour tour will cost at least 60-70 €.

 But you can see the royal Sainte-Chapelle with exquisite stained glass windows.
 Visit the castle-fortress of Conciergeri and a lot of exquisite metropolitan churches.
 Take a look at the Pantheon and Les Invalides.

-And also – it is more than logical – to cast a glance at the metropolis from the site of the Eiffel Tower.
+And also – it’s more than logical – to cast a glance at the metropolis from the site of the Eiffel Tower.
 Well, or from an observation platform on the roof of the Montparnasse skyscraper.

-We also recommend paying attention to the temporary exhibitions held in the best Parisian museums.
-Perhaps something like this will be held in the Luxembourg Palace in the fall of 2022.
-But if not, you can always wander around the Luxembourg Gardens.
-Especially beautiful in October.
+We also recommend paying attention to the temporary exhibitions held in some of Parisian art museums.
+Perhaps something like this will be held in the Luxembourg Palace in the fall of 2023.

 Luxembourg Gardens - what to do in Paris in late October?